*MFS = Married Filing Separately (uses same thresholds as single)

 IRMAA is just one piece.
 A free personal Medicare review covers your plan options, coverage gaps, and strategies to potentially reduce your premiums.

-Licensed Agent · NY, FL, MA · No obligation
+Licensed Insurance Agent · No obligation

 What Is IRMAA and Why Does It Matter?